 When you are empowered, you understand the importance of asking questions to reveal the information needed to ensure the success of your project portfolio, and leaders understand the importance of sharing all the information that project portfolio managers and their teams need to succeed.
 There are no templates for empowering; rather, you already have all the tools, techniques, and templates you need.
 It is all about how you apply those tools, and how your leadership receives and perceives that application.
+Here we discuss what empowerment is, is not and the role of authority and power aligned with the accountability and responsibility.

 It is important that everyone involved with your project portfolio has the same understanding of what “empowerment” means because it is such a critical element of an organization’s culture.
 Also, culture, along with agility, data, and talent, are the key strengths an organization needs to digitally transform.
 What does empowerment mean to you?
 How can you tell if you are empowered?